cmayer/BaitFisher-package/README.md

    The bait-loci.txt file list all bait regions for which baits have been designed.
 The first column in this file is the alignment file name.
    The second column is the gene name if applicalble, or again the alignment file name if no features have been excised.

-   On Unix system such as Linux or Mac, the number of unique filenames, gene names, or features can be easily determined on the command line:
+   On Unix system such as Linux or Mac, the unique filenames, gene names, or features can be easily determined on the command line:
    In order to determine the alignment files for which baits have been designed you can use:
    tail -n +2  loci_baits.txt | cut -f 1 | sort -u